rkrx/php-streams/README.md

 A logger for example only need to depend on a OutputStream.
 The logger do not need to know about the stream-size or the current cursor-position.
 A logger should not be aware of log-file-rotation or disk-space-monitoring.
 This should be a concern of an outer component.
 So the logger could write to any writable stream without having a clue, what kind of stream this actually is.

+Under certain circumstances, streams could be serializable.
+This is the case if a stream implements the `SerializableStream` interface.
+Internally normally only the state of the stream gets serialized.
+On deserialization, the state is restored and the stream tries to get to the last position in the stream.
+A serializable memory-stream needs to store the whole content somewhere on serialization.

 Charsets and data-types
 -----------------------